dortania/Getting-Started-With-ACPI/Laptops/backlight.md

 No configuration required for most, just drop the prebuilt file into your EFI: [SSDT-PNLF](https://github.com/khronokernel/Getting-Started-With-ACPI/blob/master/extra-files/SSDT-PNLF.aml)

-Note: there are some cases where the iGPU is called `IGPU` in the DSDT, you can double check by searching for both `PCI0.GFX0` and `PCI0.IGPU`.
+Note: there are some rare cases where the iGPU is called `GPU0` or `VID`in the DSDT, you can double check by searching for `PCI0.GFX0`, `PCI0.VID` and `PCI0.GPU0`.
 Whichever shows up is your device